Sarcopyrenia

 Sarcopyrenia is a genus of lichenicolous (lichen-dwelling) fungi.
 It has 11 species.
 It is the only genus in Sarcopyreniaceae, a family in the order Verrucariales.
-Sarcopyrenia was circumscribed by Finnish lichenologist William Nylander in 1858, with Sarcopyrenia gibba assigned as the type species.
 Sarcopyreniaceae is one of the few families composed entirely of lichenicolous fungi.
+These tiny fungi produce small, black, flask-shaped fruiting bodies (perithecia) typically less than half a millimetre across, containing extremely narrow, thread-like ascospores.
+While they initially grow on crustose lichens, their fruiting bodies often outlast their hosts and end up sitting on bare rock, making their exact relationship with lichens somewhat unclear.